During this time, you may experience several side effects. The four major side effects your healthcare team will carefully watch for are:

 Infection

 CAR T-cell therapy will reduce your white blood cell count, which weakens your immune system and increases the risk of infection.
-Until your immune system is functioning normally, you will be given antibiotics, anti-viral and anti-fungal medication to reduce the risk of infection.
+Until your immune system is functioning normally, you will be given medications to reduce the risk of infection.
+If you develop an infection, you may receive intravenous immunoglobulins (IVIG) infusions and antimicrobials to help fight it.

 - blood and/or platelets

-- growth factors (medicines that stimulate blood cell production)
+- growth factors -medicines that stimulate blood cell production

 These problems usually resolve within a few weeks to months following CAR T-cell therapy.
 However, in some patients, these problems may persist for several years.